mlflow/mlflow-export-import/README.md

 See the Databricks documentation page `Access the MLflow tracking server from outside Databricks` - [AWS](https://docs.databricks.com/applications/mlflow/access-hosted-tracking-server.html) or [Azure](https://docs.microsoft.com/en-us/azure/databricks/applications/mlflow/access-hosted-tracking-server).

-## Running tools
+## Running mlflow-export-import tools

 The main tool scripts can be executed either as a standard Python script or console script.

-Python [console scripts](https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html#the-console-scripts-entry-point)  (such as export-run, import-run, etc.) are provided as a convenience.
+Python [console scripts](https://python-packaging.readthedocs.io/en/latest/command-line-scripts.html#the-console-scripts-entry-point) are provided as a convenience.
 For a list of scripts see [setup.py](setup.py).

-This allows you to use:
+For example:
 ```
 export-experiment --help
 ```
-instead of:
+or:
 ```
 python -u -m mlflow_export_import.experiment.export_experiment --help
 ```